 Data type - Indicates the type of data being stored.

-Here's an overview of the different data types that are currently supported:
+Here's an overview of the different data types that are currently available in Customer Fields:

 single_line_text- Used for simple strings of text (single line only; no line breaks)

 text- Used for complex strings of text with multiple lines

 integer- Used for whole numbers

 float- Used for numbers that contain decimals

 date- Used for dates (without time of day)